-In making the draft rule, the Commission has not determined that it considers that NMI Standing Data contains 'personal information' under privacy legislation.
-Rather, the Commission considers that the consideration of whether or not NMI Standing Data is 'personal information' is a decision the retailer is required to make.
-In entitling retailers to NMI Standing Data under the draft rule, the Commission has sought to ensure that privacy legislation applies to retailers with respect to NMI Standing Data.36
+In making the rule, the Commission has not formed a view as to whether NMI Standing Data contains 'personal information' under privacy legislation.
+Rather, the Commission considers that the consideration of whether or not NMI Standing Data is 'personal information' is a decision the retailer is required to make in order to ensure its legal compliance obligations are met.
+In entitling retailers to NMI Standing Data under the draft rule, the Commission has sought to ensure that privacy legislation applies to retailers with respect to NMI Standing Data.

-The draft rule makes the following amendments:
+The rule as made makes the following amendments to the rules:

-- new rule 7.7(a1) which provides that a retailer is entitled to NMI Standing Data after having first done whatever may be required or otherwise necessary under any applicable privacy legislation; - amendment to rule 7.10 that clarifies that information provided under a scheme for an NMI standing data schedule as referred to in clause 3.13.12A of the NER is also 'confidential information'; - new clause 8.6.2(b1) which provides that retailers may disclose NMI Standing Data to their service providers for the purposes of providing services in connection with the retailer's sale of electricity to end users; and - consequential amendment to clause 8.6.3 for new clause 8.6.2(b1) of the NER.
+- new rule 7.7(a1) which provides that a retailer is entitled to NMI Standing Data after having first done whatever may be required or otherwise necessary under any applicable privacy legislation; - an amendment to rule 7.10 that clarifies that information provided under a scheme for an NMI standing data schedule as referred to in clause 3.13.12A of the NER is also 'confidential information'; - new clause 8.6.2(b1) which provides that retailers may disclose to their service providers NMI Standing Data or the means to directly gain electronic access to that data, for the purposes of providing services in connection with the retailer's sale of electricity to end users; and - consequential amendment to clause 8.6.3 for new clause 8.6.2(b1) of the NER.